technozhantomz/control_center/README.md

 $ sudo docker-compose up --build
 ```

-# Contributing
-You can help by working on opened issues, fixing bugs, creating new features or
-improving documentation.

-Before contributing, please read [CONTRIBUTING.md] first.

 # License
 Control Center is released under the GNU Affero General Public License v3.0.
 See
 [LICENSE.md] for the full licensing condition